Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

-\paragraph*{Bottom-up run} While the previous technique works well for tree-based queries it still remains slow for value-based queries.
-For instance, consider the query \mbox{\texttt{//listitem//keyword[contains(.,"Unique")]}}.
-The text interface described in Section~\ref{sec:text} can answer the string query very efficiently returning the set of text nodes matching this \emph{contains} query.
-It is also able to count globally the number of such results.
-If this number is low, and in particular smaller than the number of \texttt{listitem} or \texttt{keyword} tags in the document (which can also be determined efficiently through the tree structure interface), then it would be faster to take these text nodes as starting point for query evaluation and test if their path to the root matches the XPath expression \texttt{//listitem//keyword}.
-This scheme is particularly useful for text oriented queries with low selectivity.
+While the previous technique works well for tree-based queries it still remains slow for very selective value-based queries.
+For instance, consider the query

+The text interface described in Section~\ref{sec:text} can answer the text predicate very efficiently returning the set of text nodes matching this \emph{contains} query.
+If the number of occurrences is low, and in particular smaller than the number of \texttt{listitem} or \texttt{keyword} tags in the document (which can also be determined efficiently through the tree structure interface), then it would be faster to take these text nodes as starting point for query evaluation and test if their path upward to the root matches the XPath expression \texttt{//listitem//keyword}.
+This scheme is particularly useful for text oriented queries with low selectivity text predicates.
 However, it also applies for tree only queries: imagine the query \texttt{//listitem//keyword} on a tree with many listitem nodes but only a few keyword nodes.
-We can start bottom-up by jumping to the keyword nodes and then checking their ancestors for listitem nodes.
+We can start bottom-up by jumping to the keyword nodes and then check their ancestors for listitem nodes.
+(Note that with the tree index described here, we cannot directly jump to all bottom-most keyword nodes.
+We would need to iterate through all keyword nodes.
+Direct access could be provided through additional {\tt sarray}s storing for each label its bottom-most nodes.)

-To achieve this goal, we devise a real \texttt{bottom-up} evaluation algorithm of an automaton.
-The algorithm takes an automaton and a sequence of potential matching nodes (in our example, the text nodes containing the string \texttt{"Unique"}).
-It then moves up to the root, using the \texttt{parent} function and checks that the automaton arrives at the root node in its initial state $q_i$.
+We now devise a real bottom-up evaluation algorithm of our automata.
+The algorithm takes an automaton and a sequence of potential match nodes (in our example, the text nodes containing the string \texttt{"Unique"}).
+It then moves up to the root, using the Parent function and checks that the automaton arrives at the root node in its initial state $q_i$.
+Note that, if naively done, such a bottom-up run will visit many nodes repeatedly: if a node is the common-ancestor of $m$ potential match nodes, then it would be visited $m$ times.

+Instead, we move bottom-up left-to-right, and only move upwards from the left-most potential match until we reach its lowest common ancestor with the next potential match.
+This technique is similar in spirit to shift-reduce parsing (see \cite{compilers}).
 This scheme is illustrated in Figure~\ref{fig:bottom_up_run}.